krisnova/.net/content/posts/linux-accept-queues.md

 There were 2 key takeaways from my work that are relevant in this discussion.
 Specifically on how NGINX is able to set an upper limit on the kernel accept queues described above.

- 1. NGINX manages an internal accept queue limit known as "The Backlog Queue" which the implementation can be seen in [/src/core/ngx_connection.c](https://github.com/nginx/nginx/blob/master/src/core/ngx_connection.c) and defaults to 511 + 1 on Linux.
+ 1. NGINX manages an internal accept queue limit known also known as "the backlog queue" which the implementation can be seen in [/src/core/ngx_connection.c](https://github.com/nginx/nginx/blob/master/src/core/ngx_connection.c) and defaults to 511 + 1 on Linux.
 Also see [Tuning NGINX](https://www.nginx.com/blog/tuning-nginx/).
- 2. The backlog queue can be set to an arbitrary values by modifying kernel parameters using sysctl(8); `net.core.somaxconn` and `net.core.netdev_max_backlog`.
+ 2. The NGINX backlog queue can be set to an arbitrary values by modifying kernel parameters using sysctl(8); `net.core.somaxconn` and `net.core.netdev_max_backlog`.

 It is important to note that even despite raising the upper limit of the accept queue using [sysctl(8)](https://linux.die.net/man/8/sysctl), the [NGINX worker_connections](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) directive can still impose an upper limit on connections to the server at large even if there is plenty of available room in the accept queue buffers.